Reduce costs, environmental impact and more

 Whilst corrugated boxes are surprisingly tough and durable, there are certain environments where they will not perform at their best.
 For example, if they get wet, their strength is compromised significantly.

 This can ultimately lead to items becoming damaged in transit.
-Expensive and time consuming returns processes.
-Organising replacements and disposing or reworking of damaged items.
+Expensive and time-consuming returns processes.
+Organising replacements and disposing of or reworking damaged items.

 Perhaps even a loss of confidence in your business if it happens too often.

-07: Leakage
+Leakage

-Additional protection if shipping liquids
+Additional protection for shipping liquids

 A point which is often overlooked is what happens if liquid containers become damaged within their transit container.